vasilislenis/G-Anchor/README.md

 #### Preparing your data for the preprocessing pipeline:

+This is an optional step, required when the reference genome, against which the target is to be anchored, is changed.

 G-Anchor preprocessing pipeline comes with a prebuilt HCE coordinates set (P_HCEs folder) predicted on human (Hg38) genome.
 In case that you want to change the coordinates of the HCE databank into your chosen reference genome, you need:
- 1. Human genome in one fasta file as hg38.fa or as hg38.2bit (can be found in **INPUT/GENOMES_DB/REFERENCE** folder, see "Existing HCE databanks and INPUT sample" section below).
+ 1. Human genome in one fasta file as hg38.fa or as hg38.2bit (can be found in **G-Anchor_V1.0s/INPUT/GENOMES_DB/REFERENCE** folder, see "Existing HCE databanks and INPUT sample" section below).
- 2. The new reference sequences in chromosome form stored in **G-Anchor_V1.0/INPUT/GENOMES_DB/REFERENCE**, in _.2bit_ format.
+ 2. The new reference sequences in chromosome form stored in **G-Anchor_V1.0s/INPUT/GENOMES_DB/REFERENCE**, in _.2bit_ format.

 ### How to run: